Jack Delano: Farm Security Administration

 After graduating from the PAFA, Delano found it difficult to secure a career in painting, illustrating, or music, so he decided to look into a photography program he had heard about through the Federal Art Project (FAP).
-He had moved to New York and had been freelancing as a photographer at the time, and decided to propose a photographic project to the FAP.: a study of mining conditions in the Schuylkill County, Pennsylvania, anthracite coal area.
+He had moved to New York and had been freelancing as a photographer at the time, and decided to propose a photographic project to the FAP: a study of mining conditions in the Schuylkill County, Pennsylvania, anthracite coal area.
 Delano sent sample pictures to Roy Stryker and applied for a job at the Farm Security Administration Photography Program.
 Through the help of Edwin Rosskam and Marion Post Wolcott, Stryker offered Delano a job at $2,300/year in 1940.
 As a condition of the job, Delano had to have his own car and driver's license, both of which he acquired before moving to Washington, D.C.

 Before working at the FSA, Delano had done his own processing and developing but did neither at the FSA.
 The FSA was created under the Roosevelt administration under the New Deal as a means to support small farmers and help restore the communities most affected by the depression.
 Many noteworthy photographers worked for the FSA until it was eliminated as "budget waste" in 1943 (including Esther Bubley, Marjory Collins, Walker Evans, Dorothea Lange, Russell Lee, Carl Mydans, Gordon Parks, Arthur Rothstein, Ben Shahn, John Vachon, and Marion Post Wolcott), but Delano’s work continually differed greatly from his colleagues.
 He generally focused more on cultural and social patterns of regions rather than focusing solely on the people and landscape.

 World War II

 By the time the United States entered World War II, Delano completed a number of photo essays on industry in America preparing for the war.
 He was then drafted into the United States Army Air Corps and served in the South Pacific from 1943 to 1946.
-Throughout his time in the military he continued documenting his experience via films and photographs, many of which remain classified to this day.
-He came home a captain and was determined to move to Puerto Rico with his wife, Irene (a second cousin to fellow photographer Ben Shahn), a land both of them had fallen in love with.
+Throughout his time in the military he continued documenting his experience by filming and photographing what he saw; much of his output remains classified to this day.
+He came home a captain and was determined to move to Puerto Rico with his wife, Irene (a second cousin to the painter and fellow photographer Ben Shahn), a land both of them had fallen in love with.